The-An0nym/forum/README.md

 | 4     | 0100   | Thread deleted                             |
 | 8     | 1000   | Ban deleted/Self account deleted           |

-Which can be found on the `posts`, `threads` and `users` tables.
-All of these will be permenantly deleted after 60 days, which is executed with a 1% chance every time there is a new `mod_history` entry.
+All soft deleted rows will be permenantly deleted after 60 days.
+This is executed for `posts`, `threads` and `users` with a 1% chance every time there a new row in the `mod_history` table is created.

 ### Users